felimomo/Walleye-Revised-Paper/paper.md

 In the 1-observation scenario, we used a 3-layer feed-forward network with layer sizes [64, 32, 16],
 while in the 2-observation scenario, we used layer sizes of [256, 64, 16].[^networks]

+## Bayesian optimization of ‘‘fixed policy’’ controls

+We used the framework of Bayesian optimization to find optimal parameters for the fixed policy HCRs.
+A general introduction to this type of algorithm may be found on [@frazier2018tutorial;@skopt].
+Bayesian optimization algorithms solve the problem of minimizing an unknown objective function  which one can only query with some stochasticity, i.e. where instead of being able to compute $f(x,\, y,\, z,\, \dots)$ exactly, we are only able to compute $f(x,\, y,\, z,\, \dots)+r$, where $r$ is random noise.
+Thus, this type of algorithm is designed to be able to approximate a solution to the minimization problem
+$$
+  \mathrm{argmax}_{x,y,z,\dots}\, f(x,\, y,\, z,\, \dots)
+$$
+even when one can only evaluate $f$ ‘‘imperfectly.’’
+These algorithms are most useful in scenarios where evaluating $f$ is computationally expensive because they tend to require much fewer function evaluations of $f$ than brute force optimization approaches.

+In our case, the arguments $(x,\, y,\, z,\, \dots)$ are the parameters in the HCR function.
+That is, for the precautionary policy, the arguments are $(X_1,\, X_2,\, Y_2)$, whereas for the $F_{MSY}$ policy, the only argument is the mortality rate $F$.
+We maximize the average utility obtained by a policy by optimizing over these parameters.
+For example, for the constant mortality mortality policy,
+$$
+  \mathrm{argmax}_F\, \mathbb{E}[U(F)],
+$$
+where $U(F)$ is the utility obtained by simulating an episode using a constant mortality $F$.
+Note that $U(F)$ is thus a random variable since the dynamics are stochastic.

+Because of our system's high stochasticity, evaluating the mean episode reward afforded by any policy requires taking the average across many episodes.
+In  our case we used 200 episodes.

+We used the Gaussian process minimizer algorithm from the *scikit-optimize* Python package to perform this optimization, and allowed the algorithm to evaluate the objective function at 70 different points.
+The number of points was chosen heuristically as it appeared high enough for the optimization to converge, but remained low enough to provide reasonable runtimes.
+Further details of how this optimization procedure is performed may be found in the companion open-source code.[^tune]

+## Harvest control via neural network: reinforcement learning optimization

+Here we give a small overview of the RL methods we used to optimize neural network policies.
+For a broader introduction to RL, its methods, and applications in quantitative ecology, see [@lapeyrolerie2022deep].
+Reinforcement learning is a class of strategies to approach sequential decision problems in which a simulated *‘‘agent’’* interacts with a simulated *‘‘environment’’*.
+The agent here represents the decision-maker, who observes and acts on the environment.
+In the context of our paper, the agent is a manager tasked with making a quota decision each year, while the environment is an age-structured model of the fish population.
+In RL, the agent can be restricted to only observe partial information about the state of the environment.
+Here we consider observations of the total stock biomass and the mean fish weight, but emphasize that additional observations could be passed to the agent.

+The simulation is broken down into time-steps.
+At the beginning of each time-step, the agent prescribes an action that it applies to the environment.
+Subsequently, the environment changes its internal state due to this action taken by the agent, and outputs an observation and a reward back to the agent.
+The observation is used by the agent to take the next action.
+A visualization of this is shown in @lapeyrolerie2022deep, Fig. 1.

 <!-- --------- -->
 <!-- Footnotes -->